About Stéphane Pellé

 I have always known that my perfect job after my professional basketball career would be one that involved passion, challenge, and hard work.
 After 9 years of playing Internationally, I finally went for it.

-It doesn't matter if you're young or old - you're ready to step your game up one level.
-And I can provide you the necessary tools to reach your objectives.
+It doesn't matter if you're young or old - if you're ready to step up your game one level, I can provide you with the necessary tools to reach your objectives.

 In sport, coaches always elaborate a specific plan to increase their chances of winning a competition.